feathersjs/docs/api/socketio.md

 | .patch()        | `messages::patch`   | `messages patched` |
 | .remove()       | `messages::removed` | `messages removed` |

-> **Important:** Primus is also used to *call* service methods.
+> **Important:** Socket.io is also used to *call* service methods.
 Using sockets for both, calling methods and receiving real-time events is generally faster than using [REST](rest.md) and there is usually no need to use both, REST and Socket.io in the same client application at the same time.

 ## Server